-Tax-free income in India: Explore 10 such sources to earn
+Tax-free income in India: 10 Ways to Earn Tax-Free Income in India

-Tax-free income in India: Explore 10 such sources to earn
+Tax-free income in India: 10 Ways to Earn Tax-Free Income in India

 Earning tax-free income means you can save big on your taxes.
-Did you know that there were multiple means that help you do just that?
-From gratuity to income from agriculture, you can use wisely safeguard such hard-earned money and use it for all of life’s upgrades and emergencies.
+Did you know that multiple means help you do just that?
+From gratuity to income from agriculture, you can wisely safeguard such hard-earned money and use it for all of life’s upgrades and emergencies.

 Keep reading to know more about these lucrative tax-free sources of income in India.

-If you are wondering what are the tax-free sources of income in India, here is a list you can consult.
+If you are wondering what tax-free income sources in India, here is a list you can consult.

 1. Income from Agriculture